larissaspaulino/larissaspaulino/README.md

 :books: I’m in a 1-year bootcamp, I studied react and now I'm currently learning node.js, typescript and SQL.

-:outbox_tray: 2022 Goals: study back-end (python and node.js) and work as a Software Engineer.
+:outbox_tray: 2022 Goals: focuns on back-end (python and node.js) and work as a Software Engineer.